bnediction/reprogramming-with-bonesis/paper.md

 The software *BoNesis* ([github.com/bnediction/bonesis](https://github.com/bnediction/bonesis)) provides a generic environment for the automated construction of BNs with MP update mode from a specified structural and dynamical properties.
 The properties are translated into a logic satisfiability problem, expressed in Answer-Set Programming (ASP).
 Initially, *BoNesis* has been designed for performing BN synthesis <cite data-citep="bn-synthesis-ICTAI19">(<a href="https://doi.org/10.1109/ICTAI.2019.00014">Chevalier et al., 2019</a>)</cite>: solutions of the logic model correspond to BNs that possess the specified structural and dynamical properties.
 Leveraging this generic declarative specification of properties, *BoNesis* is a versatile tool for reasoning on BNs in general, with the MP update mode: besides synthesis, it can be used to do model checking, identify fixed points and attractors in ensemble of BNs, and identifying reprogramming strategies.

-In this paper, we show how the software *BoNesis* can be employed to solve P1, P2, P3, and P4 in the scope of *locally-monotone* BNs, where each local function is *[unate](https://en.wikipedia.org/wiki/Unate_function)*, i.e., where each local function never depends both positively and negatively from a same component.
+In this paper, we show how the software *BoNesis* can be employed to solve P1, P2, P3, and P4 in the scope of *locally-monotone* BNs, where each local function is *[unate](https://en.wikipedia.org/wiki/Unate_function)*, i.e., where each local function never depends on both positively and negatively from a same component.

 *BoNesis* enables reasoning on *ensembles* of BNs: one of its basic input is the domain of BNs to consider.
 This domain could be reduced to a singleton BN: in that case, the reasoning is similar to standard model checking and reprogramming.
 In general, the domain is specified from an influence graph, possibly with additional constraints on the underlying logical functions.
 For BN synthesis, this domain is used to delimit symbolically the set of candidate models: *BoNesis* will output the subset of them that verify the desired dynamical properties.
 We show how problems P1 to P4 can be partly lifted to ensembles of BNs using this approach.

 +++

 The paper is structured as follows.
-The *Methods* section gives the necessary background on BNs and MP update mode and formulation of elementary dynamical properties as satisfaction problems, as well as main principles of the BoNesis environment.
+The *Methods* section gives the necessary background on BNs and MP update mode and formulation of elementary dynamical properties as satisfaction problems, as well as main principles of the *BoNesis* environment.
 The *Results* section  details how the different reprogramming problems P1-P4 can be addressed using *BoNesis* and shows some experiments to assess their scalability.
 Finally, the *Discussion* section sketches possible extensions of the addressed problems and underlines current challenges for their resolution.

 This paper is *executable*: it contains snippets of Python code employing *BoNesis* to demonstrate its usage on small examples, including command line usage.
 Instructions for its execution are given at the beginning of the *Results* section.
 It can be visualized online at [nbviewer.org/github/bnediction/reprogramming-with-bonesis/blob/release/paper.ipynb](https://nbviewer.org/github/bnediction/reprogramming-with-bonesis/blob/release/paper.ipynb) and interactively executed either online at [mybinder.org/v2/gh/bnediction/reprogramming-with-bonesis/release](https://mybinder.org/v2/gh/bnediction/reprogramming-with-bonesis/release) using [mybinder](https://mybinder.org/) online free service, or locally, following instructions given later in this paper.